 Gina Borea, Principal, Newmark K-8 and High School

-Ms. Borea is Principal and Supervisor at Newmark K-8 School.
+Ms. Borea is Principal and Supervisor at Newmark K-8 and High School.
 In addition to the commitment of improving student performance, she focuses on curriculum development and instructional improvement.
 She has extensive experience in education as a vice principal, supervisor, counselor and classroom teacher.

 Ms. Borea received her Bachelor of Arts degree in Sociology from Caldwell University, where she was the recipient of a four-year athletic scholarship (1984-1988).
 In addition, Ms. Borea has two Masters degrees in Special Education and Educational Administration.
 While at Caldwell University she was the captain of the Women’s Basketball team during her Sophomore, Junior and Senior years.
 During her Senior year her basketball number was retired.
 In 2010, Ms. Borea was inducted into Caldwell University’s Inaugural Athletic Hall of Fame.
 In 2013, she was the recipient of the ARC of Morris County Professional of the Year.